Updated: June 2021

 - Coils not fitting

-Fortunately, there is plenty of choice for vapers among the better manufacturers such as Innokin, Aspire and others.
+Fortunately, there is plenty of choice for vapers among the better manufacturers such as Innokin, Aspire, Vaporesso and others – and even these quality brands often have devices to match every budget

 3. Starting with the wrong nicotine level